slittorin/home-assistant-configuration/README.md

 !/.storage/lovelace.*
 !/.storage/lovelace_*

-# Last rule: Ensure these files are ignored, otherwise your secret data/credentials will leak.
+# Last rule: If we make a mistake above, ensure these files are ignored, otherwise your secret data/credentials will leak.
 .env
 ip_bans.yaml
 secrets.yaml